 Cost-effective pursuit of justice

-Most group litigation cases in the UK operate on a no-win, no-fee basis, meaning you don’t pay legal fees unless the case is successful.
+Most group litigation cases in the UK operate on a no-win, no-fee basis, meaning you don’t pay legal fees unless the case is successful (always check the T&Cs).
 Joining multiple claims allows you to pursue justice for different issues without the financial burden of handling separate individual lawsuits.

 Increased chances of success